 Riccardo Cangini quickly brings us back down to Earth:

 “Coding was done by Alberto Palladini, I was one of the few people on the project and I did what I could with the design in order to make it work.
 Sure, the game had potential, but it was developed on a tight budget and with the Toolbook software, which I couldn’t stand.
 Moses really couldn’t really hold a candle to serious point’n’click products.
 Rendering the scene of the parting of the red sea took me twelve hours alone!”.

-Basically, this was run-of-the-mill edutainment software, with 3D rendered graphics, but still a product made for young kids that paled next to a game developed for an important license like Millemiglia.
-It exemplified Simulmondo’s strategy in the mid 90s: slowly distancing itself from videogames, towards a kind of small budget “multimedia product” that had little to do with what the company had been releasing up to a year before.
+Basically, this was run-of-the-mill edutainment software, with moderately attractive 3D rendered graphics, but still, a product made for young kids that paled next to a game developed for an important license like Millemiglia.
+It exemplified Simulmondo’s strategy in the mid-90s: slowly distancing itself from videogames, towards a kind of small-budget “multimedia product” that had little to do with what the company had been releasing up to a year before.

 The last days in the city of Bologna